PopovEvgeniy/blackgdk/readme.txt

 Project Description

 Black game development kit is the advanced fork of Simple windows game framework.
-It intend for Windows 10(November 2019 Update) or higher.
+It intend for Windows 8 or higher.

 License